 Exploring North Queensland and the Daintree Region is legendary among birders, with so many species ranking off the charts for color, beauty, and song.
 This is a lush coastal area that combines mountain, rainforest, and ocean birding in Australia’s most fertile area.
 The driving routes are spectacular and not long, so you have plenty of field time to take it all in.
 Interspersed with forest and coastal walks are boat trips and an ocean cruise to experience the Great Barrier Reef.

-- Bird in one of the world’s most special places with a fabulous array of species
+- Enjoy birding in one of the world’s most special places with a fabulous array of species

-- Experience spectacular coastal scenery driving north from Cairns to Daintree
+- Discover spectacular coastal scenery driving north from Cairns to Daintree

 - Spot shorebirds from the Cairns Esplanade